RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
 3.0.0.4.372.32:
+   - NEW: wan-start script will get passed the WAN unit number as argument
    - CHANGED: Upgraded OpenVPN to 2.3.2
    - CHANGED: Implemented IPTraffic support in DualWAN - Load balanced mode (Experimental builds)
+   - FIXED: web server would crash if you entered too much data in OpenVPN key/cert fields.

 3.0.0.4.372.31_2: